-Before we do a shallow dive into this functionality, it is worth noting that SQL Server has 3 methods of returning data from a stored procedure: 1) result sets, 2) output parameters, and 3) return codes.
+Before we do a shallow dive into this functionality, it is worth noting that SQL Server has three methods of returning data from a stored procedure: 1) result sets, 2) output parameters, and 3) return codes.

 To get a quick overview of these methods, refer to the following documentation provided by Microsoft.
 We are going to focus on the 1st method, result sets.

-Why would we want to return a result set from a stored procedure when we could easily use a view or a table valued function?
+Why would we want to return a result set from a stored procedure when we could easily use a view or a table-valued function?

-The stored procedure gives us the benefit to do all sorts of data manipulation activities before performing the SELECT statement to be used by the copy activity.
+The stored procedure gives us the benefit of doing all sorts of data manipulation activities before performing the SELECT statement to be used by the copy activity.
 We can create a complicated extract using temporary tables, insert into log tables, or delete and update data.
 We can then send a result set over to ADF all within one single database object, saving us the need to create any views or permanent tables and thus reducing our database object footprint.

-If you are unfamiliar with the functionality of returning a data set in a stored procedure, here is an example in its most simplest form (and remember, you can parameterize the stored procedure to add reusability for different reporting needs).
+If you are unfamiliar with the functionality of returning a data set in a stored procedure, here is an example in its simplest form (and remember, you can parameterize the stored procedure to add reusability for different reporting needs).

 CREATE OR ALTER PROCEDURE spGetEmployees AS SET NOCOUNT ON; SELECT * FROM Employees; RETURN; GO

 If you want to store the results of the stored procedure in a table or a table variable we use the following syntax.